 Main ingredients and substitutions

 Stale bread: You need stale bread to make this homemade pumpkin bread pudding recipe.
 It has to be stale because if you use fresh bread, it will be too goopy and too moist as fresh bread is soft already.
 So this recipe is best when you have leftover stale bread that needs to be used!
-If you want to make this recipe even healthier than it already is, you can use wholemeal bread instead of white bread.
+If you want to make this recipe even more wholesome than it already is, you can use wholemeal bread instead of white bread.
 To make this recipe gluten-free, use gluten-free bread.

 Pumpkin puree: Of course, lots of pumpkin puree to flavour the bread!
 I used my homemade pumpkin puree but you can use store-bought pumpkin puree too.
 Making pumpkin puree is super easy.
 All you have to do is cut up a pumpkin into pieces, bake until cooked, remove the skin, and then process in a food processor until smooth with a dash of filtered water.
 That’s it!

 Brown sugar: I used brown sugar to sweeten the bread pudding.
-Brown sugar is less processed than regular white sugar so I like using it to make my recipes a little healthier and refined sugar-free.
+Brown sugar is less processed than regular white sugar so I like using it to make my recipes a little more wholesome and refined sugar-free.
 You can use regular white sugar instead too if you don’t have brown sugar on hand.
 Coconut sugar also works very well too!

 Maple syrup: I also used some maple syrup alongside brown sugar because I love the taste of it!
 The subtle sweetness of maple syrup pairs with the flavour of pumpkin very well too.
 You can replace maple syrup with other liquid sweeteners too such as agave syrup, date syrup, etc.,